kmattingly8/ANA680_final/README.md

 | MAE          | 3,523          | 1,500            |
 | RMSE         | 5,361          | 2,000            |

-While Decision Tree had more complexity, Linear Regression performed better on unseen data — likely due to lower overfitting.
-Therefore, decided to move forward with deploying Linear Regression model.
+### 📌 Model Selection Rationale

+Although Decision Tree Regressor achieved comparable R², its higher variance and complexity made it less generalizable.
+Therefore, **Linear Regression** was selected for deployment due to:

+- Lower risk of overfitting
+- More interpretable coefficients
+- Comparable or better performance on the test set

 Saved model using **joblib**.

 ---